 - Consider creating "screen-free" spaces at your school to encourage students to actively engage without their phones. - Create a screen time reduction challenge at your school to encourage students to set goals to reduce daily screen time.
-Educators and parents can access information and tools at Cyber Safe Care to help youth develop the critical thinking chills they need to interact with mode, and tools at care to set an access in a pasitive way. - skills they need to interact with media, and tackle internet safety concerns in a positive way. - Organizations such as ParticipAction offer resources to promote healthy living and reduce sedentary behaviour.
-Refer to the school-related sedentary behavior guidelines recently released by the Sedentary Behavior Research - Network for screen time recommendations and suggestions to reduce sedentary behaviour during the school day.
+Educators and parents can access information and tools at Cyber Safe Care to help youth develop the critical thinking skills they need to interact with media, and tackle internet safety concerns in a positive way. - Organizations such as ParticipAction offer resources to promote healthy living and reduce sedentary behaviour. - Refer to the school-related sedentary behavior recommendations recently released by the Sedentary Behavior Research Network for screen time recommendations and suggestions to reduce sedentary behaviour during the school day.